-A standard lease is between one tenant and the landlord and lasts for an indefinite period.
-A temporary lease has an end date that will be stated from the start, and once this end date has been reached, the tenant must move out.
+A standard lease is between one tenant and the landlord, and it lasts for an indefinite period.
+On the other hand, a temporary lease has an end date that will be stated from the start, the tenant must move out by this date.